User Manual

 Minimize iTunes Interaction

-This option reduces CPU use in BitPerfect and iTunes by reducing interaction between the two programs.
+This option reduces CPU use in BitPerfect and iTunes by reducing iTunes activity.
 For users concerned about minimizing hard disk activity during playback, enable this option.
 This option also has the effect of stopping iTunes from running muted in the background (see “Stop iTunes using AirPlay Devices” below), and means that BitPerfect now takes control over the position of the iTunes track progress bar, which, as a consequence, is only updated once per second.

 Recommendation: Enabled.
-Minimizing iTunes interaction should increase sound quality subtly.
+Minimizing iTunes interaction can subtly improve sound quality.

 Troubleshooting: If you are experiencing problems with tracks repeating parts, not advancing correctly, suddenly stopping or starting, disable this option.
 Please report any such issues to BitPerfect support so we can fix these problems and improve this option over time.